Sunday Karimi

 Sunday Steve Karimi is a Nigerian politician and senator representing Kogi West Senatorial District, Kogi State.
 Karimi is the Chairman of the Committee on Senate Services.

 From 2011 to 2019, Karimi was the member representing Yagba East/Yagba West/Mopamuro constituency in the House of Representatives.

-In October 2023, Karimi explained in an interview with Channels TV that the Senate needed to buy imported Sport Utility Vehicles for its 109 members because "Most of our roads are terribly bad."
+In October 2023, Karimi explained in an interview with Channels TV that the Senate needed to buy imported Sports Utility Vehicles for its 109 members because "most of our roads are terribly bad."
 When challenged by interviewer Seun Okinbaloye, he defended his position by saying, "Somebody that is a minister has more than three Land Cruisers, Prado, and other vehicles, and you are not asking them questions; why us?"

 Early life and education

 He was born in Egbe, Yagba West Local Government, Kogi State.
 He studied Production Engineering at Kwara State College of Technology, Ilorin, Kwara State, where he bagged a distinction in 1979.

-He received training at the famous Titcombe College, Egbe, which was established by the Sudan Interior Mission (SIM), and later became a key player in Nigeria’s water resources sector.
+He received training at the famous Titcombe College, Egbe, which was established by the Sudan Interior Mission (SIM), and later became a key player in Nigeria's water resources sector.

 Political life

-In a keenly contested primary election, Karimi rode on the support of incumbent governor Yahaya Bello to clinch the ticket of the All Progressive Congress where he emerged as the party's flagbearer in the 2023 senatorial elections in Kogi state after defeating the sitting Senator Smart Adeyemi of the same political party.
+In a keenly contested primary election, Karimi rode on the support of incumbent governor Yahaya Bello to clinch the ticket of the All Progressive Congress where he emerged as the party's candidate in the 2023 senatorial elections in Kogi state after defeating the sitting Senator Smart Adeyemi of the same political party.